Emergency wreck buoy

 An Emergency wreck buoy is used to warn of a new wreck which has not yet been listed in maritime documents.
 The buoy is expected to be deployed for the first 24-72 hours after the wreck occurs.
 After that time more permanent buoyage (such as isolated danger marks or cardinal marks) should be deployed and charts updated.

 The buoy is designed to "provide a clear and unambiguous" mark of a new and uncharted danger.

-The buoy is painted with 4, 6 or 8 vertical stripes of alternate yellow and blue.
-In addition it may have the word "WRECK" painted on it.
-Optionally it may carry a vertical (St. George's) cross painted yellow.
-The light flashes alternate yellow and blue for one second each with a half second gap between.
-No other navigation mark uses blue.
+Emergency wreck marks are recognisable by the following characteristics: